Creating a Sauna

 Stove selection

 IKI stoves are renowned for their löyly thanks to their unique helical chimney and generous rock capacity.
-Another advantage of all that rock is that it reduces required fire clearance — allowing the stove to be tucked tight into the corner, right where I wanted it.
-However, the whole stove weighs almost a ton, which added some complexity to the structural work.
+Another advantage of all that rock is that it reduces required fire clearance, allowing the stove to be tucked tight into the window corner, right where I wanted it.
+However, the loaded stove weighs almost a thousand pounds, which added some complexity to the structural work.

 Benches